petk/tidy-php/README.md

 ## Tests

-Tests are written in a simplistic manner using POSIX shell scripts only.
+Tests are written in a simplistic manner using bash and with [Bats](https://github.com/bats-core/bats-core).

 ```bash
 ./tests/test.sh